Malmi railway station: History

 Malmi railway station was opened as a stop in 1871, originally to serve a nearby army training ground.
 The first station building was completed in 1873 but was replaced by another one already in 1878.
-A large community formed quickly around the station which already had industry, workshops, an electric utilities and two schools in the 1910's.
+A large community formed quickly around the station which already had industry, workshops, an electric utilities and two schools in the 1910s.

 When local train traffic began in Finland in summer 1886, Malmi acted as the terminus for two local train services on the Finnish main railway line (the other two continuing further up to Järvenpää).
 A new functionalist style station building designed by Thure Hellström was completed in 1934.
 The new building was exceptional from the station buildings of that time, since it was built above the train tracks.
 This station building was closed in 1986, as the current bridge station was completed.
 When the fourth track between Helsinki and Tikkurila was introduced in 1996, the trains making a stop at the station started using the eastern platform (tracks 3–4) while the western platform (tracks 1–2) was closed, only to be used in exceptions.
 The ticket sales office was closed in 2004.